What is Capsular Contracture?

 Capsular contracture usually does not soften on its own.
 The first step is identifying the problem by seeing a Board Certified Plastic Surgeon.
-The treatment of capsular contracture has evolved and is continuing to improve with improved technology and medications.
+The treatment of capsular contracture has evolved and is continuing to improve with more advanced technology and medications.

-Treatment is reserved to Baker Grade 3 and 4 (see above) and usually starts with orally administered medicine that can sometimes soften the capsule but usually, surgical intervention is needed.
+Capsular contracture treatment is reserved to Baker Grade 3 and 4 (see above) and usually starts with orally administered medicine that can sometimes soften the capsule.
+Usually, though, surgical intervention is needed.

 Medical treatments are the first course of action.
 Drs.
 Danielpour and Layke prefer to conservatively treat patients prior to surgery.
-Using research-backed medicine, they will begin treatment by prescribing a three-month course of Singulair in an attempt to soften the capsule.
+Using an evidence-based approach, they will begin capsular contracture treatment by prescribing a three-month course of Singulair in an attempt to soften the capsule.
 In a small percentage of patients, this successfully resolves the problem and no further intervention is required.
 If medication does not sufficiently soften the capsule, surgery is needed.

-In the past, open and closed capsulotomy was seen as alternative methods to treat capsular contracture.
+In the past, open and closed capsulotomy were seen as alternative methods to treat capsular contracture.
 These methods are not effective and are not performed in our office.

-Dr. Danielpour and Dr. Layke are on the forefront of breast revision surgery and operate on difficult capsular contractures and breast asymmetry cases regularly using the most advanced and up to date techniques creating a safe and long lasting result.
+Dr. Danielpour and Dr. Layke are on the forefront of breast revision surgery and operate on difficult capsular contractures and breast asymmetry cases regularly using the most advanced and up-to-date techniques, creating safe and long-lasting results.*

-Since you will have already have undergone surgery for your breast augmentation, you should have a good idea of what to expect.
+Since you will have already have undergone surgery for your breast augmentation, you should have a good idea of what to expect for treating capsular contracture.
 You will discuss the pros and cons of the procedure with Dr. Layke and Dr. Danielpour before you make your decision.
 Feel free to ask any questions you may have.

 You will need to make arrangements for your recovery.
 Someone will need to help you get home and function for the first few days.
 You will need to request time off from work.

-You must stop smoking at least two weeks before the operation, and should not be resumed until at least two weeks after.
+To prepare for capsular contracture surgery, you must stop smoking at least two weeks before the operation, and should not resume until at least two weeks after.
 It would be ideal if you could stop smoking altogether.
 If you need help, we can direct you to a program that can help you accomplish this.

 If you are traveling from out of town, it is important to choose a hotel that can accommodate you during your recovery.
 You will not be able to fly home until you have recovered for a few days.

-If you have any questions about how to prepare for your surgery, contact us office today by calling (310) 853-5147.
+If you have any questions about how to prepare for your capsular contracture surgery, contact our office today by calling (310) 275-6600.